wllfaria/writings/implementing-syntax-highlighting/Implementing syntax highlighting.md

   - tree-sitter
   - code
 ---
-Syntax highlighting is one of the features we take for granted when we talk about any modern text editor, it's so common that we don't even think about the possibility of not having it available, but have you ever thought about how editors implement such feature?
-Well, recently this was hovering my mind and I decided to figure it out.

 ## How editors render text
 There are many ways editors render text to the screen, some render at certain FPS [(looking at you, zed)](https://github.com/zed-industries/zed). and others render every time an event happens, which is a common way of rendering text on modal text editors, each approach has its own quirks, but as I'm a huge advocate of the command line, I'll be mainly using [event-driven](https://en.wikipedia.org/wiki/Event-driven_architecture) rendering and modal text editors (like vim) as the subject of this article, although most of the things also apply to other implementations.